gogospurs/crazy_keyboards-lab1-variant-3/README.md

     - modify the mconcat function to mutable version, and modify correspondding test.
     - modify the map function to make sure it won't be the source of undifined behavior.
     - fix the other bugs result from the above modifies

+- 07.05.2022 - 2
+  - fix some bugs
+    - add PBT for monoid properties
+    - add type hints
+    - add docstrings for all function